QVote/ZilliqaQVoteContracts/README.md

 - [ ] Extend scillaTest into a standalone testing suite for scilla
 - [ ] Add quadratic funding on top of QVoting contract
 - [ ] Build new systems on top of QVoting once we can do contract calls in scilla (Waiting on @Zilliqa :heart:)
+- [ ] QVote with NFTs.
+This would actually make credit checking and double voting prevention much easier.
+Idea is "if you have this NFT you have this amount of credits available to you"